UNIVERSE-HPC/course-material/libraries/index.md

   pybamm,
   pybamm-developer,
 ]
-summary: Courses on using individual python libraries.
+summary: Courses on using individual libraries.
 ---

 Courses on using individual python libraries.